rogerxaic/EventStreams/eventstreams057.md

 time.
 During this period, the Kafka REST API might become unavailable.
 If this happens, you are recommended to retry your request.
-After the REST API has restarted, you will have to recreate your Kafka consumer instances.
+After the REST API has restarted, you will have to create your Kafka consumer instances again.
 If this is the case, the REST API returns the following JSON:

 ```'{"error_code":40403,"message":"Consumer instance not found."}'